 Kochi located on the south coast of Shikoku and owns the capital of the same name.
 The city is small and friendly, with a casual atmosphere, has a castle in the center, temples, gardens and museums.
 And to the south of the city we have the beautiful beach of Katsurahama, with several tourist attractions.

-There are countless other cities, temples, gardens, lakes, valleys, mountains and museums to explore on this small island in Japan, but we can't mention them all.
+There are countless other cities, temples, gardens, lakes, valleys, mountains, and museums to be explored on this small island in Japan, but we cannot mention them all.